ember-learn/ember-blog/source/2019-12-14-countdown-to-the-new-year-ember-power-select.md

 responsive: true
 ---

-**This is the fourteenth in our DecEmber series- "Countdown to The New Year: 31 Days of Ember Addons".
+**This is the fourteenth in our DecEmber series - "Countdown to The New Year: 31 Days of Ember Addons".
 We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

 ## Day 14